-Big Pine Paiute Tribe is federally recognized and resides on the Big Pine Indian Reservation in Big Pine, California.
+The Big Pine Paiute Tribe is federally recognized and located on the Big Pine Indian Reservation in Big Pine, California.

 Our ancestors lived in harmony with all organisms through a lifestyle based on traditional subsistence.
 Our ancestors gathered resources from the earth in a varying schedule which relied on seasons and locations.
-In the fall, the most important food item for our ancestors, Pine nuts were gathered.
+In the fall, the most important food item for our ancestors was pine nuts.
 Pine nuts were gathered in the mountains and sometimes if the crop was plentiful, they would stay in the groves throughout the winter.
-In spring, the valley floor would create an abundance of plant resources including seeds, berries and roots vital to the health of our people.
+In spring, the valley floor would create an abundance of plant resources including seeds, berries, and roots vital to the health of our people.
 All the resources our ancestors needed for a subsistence lifestyle relied on one variable which was unpredictable water.